 In addition to the hands-on experience of working with your supervisor on transactions, you will also take part in firm-wide training, alongside our associates and partners, learn about legal developments and the nuts and bolts of our core practice areas.

 After completing the Professional Skills Course, the firm will allow you time to attend other external courses and conferences that are useful for your long-term training and development.
 You will have a personal budget to spend on the training of your choice, including language classes.

 Throughout your two-year training contract, you will undoubtedly be looking ahead to qualification and your future career.
 The investment we make in our trainees - in both financial and intangible terms - is a long-term commitment and one we hope will continue in the years after you qualify.

 Who should apply

 We are looking for a small number of candidates with a dynamic approach to their careers and a receptive mind who want to be stretched, while being supported, through their legal training to become well-rounded lawyers with an international perspective.
-We are recruiting for training contracts to start in September 2014 and September 2015.
+We are recruiting for training contracts to start in September 2015, and March and September 2016.

 You do not need to speak French, but you do need excellent academics (2.1 degree achieved or expected and, if you are a non-law graduate, a commendation at GDL achieved or expected) and the personality to join a world class team.
 We are particularly interested in hearing from candidates with an interest in international finance.